-Bridgestone slick compounds available: Front: Soft, Medium.
-Rear (asymmetric): Medium, Hard
+Bridgestone slick compounds available: Front: Soft, Medium, Hard.
+Rear (asymmetric): Soft, Medium

 Hirohide Hamashima – Assistant to Director, Motorsport Tyre Development Division

 Why were the laptimes so much faster at Motegi this year?

 "It is true that the laptimes were quite a lot faster this year – Casey's pole time was 1.8seconds faster than last year and Dani's new lap record was one second under the previous record and also 1.3seconds faster than last year's fastest race lap.